giovannicolonna/c2point/README.md

 If you're on Windows, the compiled executable will be named c2point.exe.
 In that case, run the following command instead:

 ```
+GOOS=windows GOARCH=amd64 go build -o ./bin/c2point.exe c2point.go

 c2point.exe
 ```

 The program will read the instructions from the Excel file and execute them as command-line commands on your machine.
 On Windows, the commands will be executed using the cmd.exe shell, while on Unix-based systems they will be executed using the /bin/bash shell.

+Note that - for now - cert.pfx file and private.json must be in same folder.

+# Further improvements
+Many, this is a sort of experiment:
+1 - introduce infinite loop for keeping the program listening for update commands in excel file 2 - modify code in order to not have .pfx and .json in same folder of executable (embedded Auth in GOSip throws errors) 3 - Usage of Graph API (Go support is still too much in early stage as per May 2023)